code42/code42cli/docs/userguides/users.md

 code42 users orgs list
 ```

+Use the `show` command to view all the details of a user organization.
 As an example, to print the details of an organization associated with the UID `123456789` in JSON format:
 ```bash
 code42 users show 123456789 -f JSON